Costume Designers

 Can you handle period productions?

+Here is what that looks like on the ground.
 Yes, our costume designers specialize in period work covering Javanese sultanate, Balinese Hindu kingdom, Majapahit empire, Dutch colonial, and independence eras.
-We work with traditional batik and textile artisans for historically accurate construction.
+We work with traditional batik and textile artisans for in the past accurate construction.

 How do you handle background costumes?